opensearch-project/documentation-website/_opensearch/segment-replication/remote.md

 Segment replication must also be enabled in order to use remote-backed storage.
 {: .note}

-After building OpenSearch with these properties, you must enable the feature.
+After building OpenSearch with these properties, you must enable the feature for all nodes in your cluster.
 This can be done by modifying a `config/jvm.options`, or by defining `OPENSEARCH_JAVA_OPS` from the command line.

 #### Option 1: Modify jvm.options